Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: Experimental Setup

 \paragraph{Evaluation.} For the binary classification task, performance is quantified using Precision, Recall, F1-score, and accuracy metrics.
 In the real-time segmentation task, we assess the F1-score at 100ms intervals and evaluate segmentation quality using the Intersection over Union (IoU) metric for the average of each of the three classes (Speaking Unit, Gap, Pause).

-\paragraph{Datasets for training/evaluation.} In all experiments, we have trained the models using the training split of the synthetic data in the ETD dataset.
-For evaluating the models, we have used both the test split of the synthetic dataset and the full split of the real dataset.
+\paragraph{Datasets for training/evaluation.} In all experiments, we train the models on a mixture of the training splits of the synthetic and real data in the OpenETD dataset; the synthetic split provides controllable pause/gap patterns, while the real split grounds the models in natural conversational speech.
+For evaluation, we use the held-out test splits of both the synthetic and real datasets, with no overlap with the training or development sets.

 \paragraph{Optimization.} We have used the AdamW optimizer \citep{loshchilov2018decoupled} for all tasks and models and trained for 10 epochs.
-The learning rate has been selected with a random search over the interval $[3 \times 10^{-6}, 3\times 10^{-4}]$, using the validation split of the synthetic ETD dataset.
+The learning rate has been selected with a random search over the interval $[3 \times 10^{-6}, 3\times 10^{-4}]$, using the validation split of the synthetic OpenETD dataset.
 The weight decay values are also randomly searched in the range $[0.01,2.00]$.
 The batch size has been tuned over $\{128,256,512\}$ for GRU, $\{8,16,32\}$ for VAP, and $\{4,8,16\}$ for Wav2vec 2.0.
 The searched hyperparameters are provided in \cref{appdix:Experiment details}.

 \paragraph{Hardware.} All experiments have taken place on a single GPU; some experiments have taken place on an NVIDIA L40S, while some have been done on NVIDIA RTX 6000 Ada.
 To measure the inference latency of ETD models, we used the iPhone 12 mini; the computing took place on the A14 bionic chipset with Hexa-core CPUs.